mringer/pdf2eps/README.md

 A utility script for osx, to convert a pdf file to eps format.

+# Requirements:
-Depends on: Ghost Script
+Ghost Script

+Installation:
-Installation: $ brew install ghostscript
+'''$ brew install ghostscript

+#Usage:
-Usage: $ pdf2eps source_pdf
+'''$ pdf2eps source_pdf